Nix-Security-WG/nix-security-tracker/CONTRIBUTING.md

 Collectors are configured using [a DSN, i.e. a data source name.](https://docs.sentry.io/concepts/key-terms/dsn-explainer/) in Sentry parlance, this is where events are sent to.

 You can set `GLITCHTIP_DSN` as a credential secret with a DSN and this will connect to a Sentry-like endpoint via your DSN.

-We don't use Sentry but we run GlitchTip on staging.